5 Top Weekly TSX Stocks: Precious Metals and Oil Lead the Way | INN

 Lundin has been quiet in September.
 Its most recent news on August 30 was a share capital and voter rights update, but on August 9 it released its Q2 results.

-Despite the quietness, the company was trading up by 10.7 percent by the end of last week, reaching C$9.
+Despite the quietness, the company was trading up by 10.7 percent last week, reaching C$9.

 Data for 5 Top TSX Stocks articles is retrieved each Friday at 10:30 a.m.
 PST using TradingView’s stock screener.
 Only companies with a market capitalization greater than C$50 million prior to the week’s gains are included.
 Companies within basic materials and energy sectors are considered.